 - Bread sticks (crunchy or soft)

-As you may have gathered, most of these options are bread or bread alternative (vegetable sticks are not a bread alternative haha).
-You just can’t beat the experience of dipping satisfying breads into creamy sauces.
+As you may have gathered, most of these options are bread or bread alternatives (except vegetable sticks, haha).
+You just can’t beat dipping satisfying breads into creamy sauces.

 - Large pot